Incremental Approximate Maximum Flow via Residual Graph Sparsification: Incremental Maximum Flow

 \begin{restatable}[\cite{FHHP19sparsification}]{lemma}{NIdecomposition} Let $T_1, T_2, \ldots$ be an NI forest packing of an undirected graph $G$ leading to \niindices $\ell_e$, and let $\mathcal F = \{ F_i \}$ be the corresponding \connectivityclasses.
 Then $E_1 = F_1$ and $E_i = F_{i-1} \cup F_i$ for $i \ge 2$ is a \decomposition that satisfies \piconnectivity and \gammaoverlap for $\pi_i = 2^{i-1}$ and $\gamma = 2$, i.e., for all $i$ and for all cuts $C = \partial_{G}(S)$,

 \end{restatable}

-Using these, we will first show that sampling $\Omega(n \log^2(n)/\eps)$ edges from the residual graph of a non-$(1-\eps)$-approximate flow preserves an augmenting path with high probability.
+Using these, we will first show that sampling $\Omega(n \log^2(n)/\eps)$ edges suffices to sample at least one edge across all balanced cuts.

-\begin{restatable}{lemma}{nisampling} Consider an undirected, uncapacitated graph $G$ with some $s$-$t$ flow $f$ of value $F$ and a max $s$-$t$ flow of value $F^*$ such that $F \le (1-\eps) F^*$.
-Let $\ell_e$ be a NI index of edge $e$.
-If a sample of $\samplesize$ edges is chosen i.i.d.~with probability $\left\{ \ell_e^{-1} / \sum_e \ell_e^{-1} \right\}_{e \in G_f}$ from the residual graph $G_f$, then there exists an augmenting path in the sample with probability $1 - 4/n^2$. \end{restatable} \begin{proof} We will first argue that sampling the mentioned number of edges and reweighting them as in \cref{alg:sample} gives a (weighted) cut sparsifier $\vec{H} = (V, \vec{F}, w)$ of $G_f$.
-We show that this implies the presence of an augmenting path in $\vec{H}$.
-Then, we note that the property of presence of an augmenting path holds regardless of the presence of weights.
-Since the sample chosen in the lemma is an unweighted version of $\vec{H}$, the lemma follows.
+\begin{restatable}{lemma}{nisampling} Consider a simple undirected, uncapacitated graph $G$ with some $s$-$t$ flow $f$ of value $F$.
+Let $\ell_e$ be a \niindex of edge $e$.
+Let $H' = (V, \vec{F})$ be a sample of $\samplesize$ edges chosen i.i.d.~with probability $\left\{ \ell_e^{-1} / \sum_e \ell_e^{-1} \right\}_{e \in G_f}$ from the residual graph $G_f$.
+Then it holds with probability $1-4/n^2$ that for every directed cut $\vec{C} = \partial(S)$ in $G_f$ of balance at least $\eps/2$, there is an edge $e \in \vec{C}$ that is sampled in $H'$.
+In particular, if $F^*$ is the value of the max flow in $G$ and $F \le (1-\eps) F^*$, then there exists an augmenting path in the sampled graph $H'$ with probability $1 - 4/n^2$. \end{restatable} \begin{proof} We will first argue that sampling the mentioned number of edges and reweighting them as in \cref{alg:sample} gives a (weighted) cut sparsifier $\vec{H} = (V, \vec{F}, w)$ of $G_f$.
+This implies positive weight across every balanced cut in $\vec{H}$.
+Then, we note that the property of presence of an edge across the cut holds regardless of the presence of weights.
+Since the sample $H'$ chosen in the lemma is an unweighted version of $\vec{H}$, the lemma follows.